yoavfreund/Bathymetry/README.md

 ## Notes
 Dev branch is called: human_editing

-Once software is competed a pip package will be created for sharing.
+Once software is completed, a pip package will be created for distributing.